cncf/tag-app-delivery/platforms-maturity-model/v1/index.md

 #### Level 1, Provisional - Voluntary or temporary

 Individual capabilities may exist to provide common foundations for common or critical functionality.
-These capabilities are built and maintained out of necessity rather than planned and intentional funding.
+These capabilities are built and maintained out of necessity rather than planned and intentionally funded.

 These capabilities are built and maintained by people assigned temporarily or voluntarily; no central funding or staffing are intentionally allocated to them.
 They depend on the current tactical requirements of their users.

 ##### Characteristics:

-* Capabilities may be supported by individual employees rather than groups or teams as the original implementation was never adopted by a permanent team
+* "Hit" or "tiger" teams are built to tackle urgent technical requirements.
+These teams are short lived and not assigned nor granted the time to provide long term planning and support.
-* Upgrades and improvements are rarely prioritized, and when they are they do not include migration plans for all users of the capability
+* Migrations, improvements, or enhancements are often considered "nice to have" work items and rely on "research" or "hack day" efforts.
 * Security patches are not tracked or managed, only being applied when there is a specific breach or industry wide concern
 * Employees complain of burn out and frustration with the amount of work they are doing outside their core role